microprediction/timemachines/CONTRIBUTE.md

    - Packaging a slew of fully autonomous univariate forecasting functions:
         * With a simple sequence-to-sequence signature ("[skaters](https://github.com/microprediction/timemachines)")
-        * Drawing on whatever useful open-source Python packages can be found.
+        * Drawing on whatever useful open-source Python packages can be found (and there's a [lot of them](https://www.microprediction.com/blog/popular-timeseries-packages))
    - Evaluating them continuously over fresh, live, diverse real-world timeseries in two ways:
         * Computation of [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/overall.html)
         * Incorporation in "crawlers" than operate in real-time and predict time-series at www.microprediction.org where they play this [game](https://www.microprediction.com/blog/intro), and in doing so, provide free high quality short-term prediction to anyone, anywhere, for any reason.